great-expectations/great_expectations/docs/docusaurus/docs/core/create_expectations/expectations/manage_expectations.md

   The attributes that can be overriden correspond to the parameters required by the base Expectation.
 These can be referenced from the [Expectation Gallery](https://greatexpectations.io/expectations).

-4. Customize the rendering of the new Expectation when displayed in Data Docs.
+4. Customize the rendering of the new Expectation when displayed in Data Docs:

   ```python title="Python"
   class ExpectValidPassengerCount(ExpectColumnValueToBeBetween):